JMJAJ/AdSkipYT/README.md

+# Current State - update on 10/7/2024
+ - So in last 3 days, it works now fine last 24 hours but didnt work between 7/7/2024 to 8/7/2024.
+Im genuinely confused xd
-# As of now, it works sometimes but yt can detect it.
-I will try to fix it
+ - As of now, it works sometimes but yt can detect it.
+I will try to fix it (7/7/2024)

 # YouTube Ad Detector with Auto-Skip